 - 3 tablespoons flour

-In a large skillet, over medium heat, add remaining 1 tablespoon of olive oil.
-Once heat, sear pork loin on all sides until browned (about 4 minutes per side).
+- In a large skillet, over medium heat, add remaining 1 tablespoon of olive oil.
+Once heated, sear pork loin on all sides until browned (about 4 minutes per side).

 - Add chicken broth to skillet, cover with foil and transfer the pan to the oven for 15 minutes.

 - Remove the foil and baste the pork loin in the pan juices.
 Bake uncovered for another 20-25 minutes (or until the pork reaches an internal temperature of 145°F).

 - Remove the skillet from the oven and transfer the pork loin to a plate while you make the gravy.